M1NGS/Solidbits/README.md

 # Solidbits
-a redis style bitmap database
+A redis style bitmap database works on the filesystem

 ## Introduce